Texture – Your Secret Weapon for Creating Great Interior Spaces

 Monochromatic spaces require a range of textures to create interest, in conjunction with good natural and artificial lighting, which allows shadows to form.
 Without texture, these spaces will look and feel bland.

 This beautiful monochromatic living space has used texture to bring it alive.
 The rug and soft furnishings add softness and contrast to the shiny, reflective surfaces such as the Tom Dixon mirror ball lamp, glass coffee and side tables.
-Plants here provide dimension of texture, which reveals the space as somewhere that is alive and loved.
+Plants here provide the dimension of texture, which reveals the space as somewhere that is alive and loved.

-If your unsure where to begin with texture, soft furnishings are a great place to start.
+If you’re unsure where to begin with texture, soft furnishings are a great place to start.
 Texture can be added by way of a number of elements within a space, namely cushions and throws which are a great place to start if you want to add some textural interest.
 I will be showing you some fabulous soft furnishings that are currently available very soon, so watch this space.